 From November to late January, students and parents are able to tour companies who offer apprenticeships.
+This year, company tours will be held virtually.
 Each tour typically lasts about an hour, and you are able to learn about how the company operates, specific apprenticeship opportunities, possible career pathways, employee benefits, and more.
 Apprenticeship applicants and a parent or guardian must attend at least one company tour in order to apply.

 CAP student applications are typically available in October and are due Feb.
 15 of each year.
 Apply now.